Icinga/ansible-playbooks/icinga2-ansible-web2-ui/README.md

 Requirements
 ------------

+On CentOS/RH: EPEL

+On Fedora from version 22: `python-dnf`

-Mysql or MariaDB - Httpd or Nginx - PHP
+Mysql or MariaDB - Httpd

+PHP (is going to be installed as a dependency of icingaweb2)

 Dependencies
 ------------